gshaikov/NetLib/README.md

 # NetAPI

-## Practicing Neural Networks

-This is my Neural Network API built only using Numpy, for practice.

-Tested on a classic hand-written digit dataset.
+This is a Neural Network (multilayer perceptron) with my custom-built API ``myneuralnetapi.py``.
+Tested on a classic MNIST dataset.
+Dataset is taken from here: [Kaggle MNIST competition](https://www.kaggle.com/c/digit-recognizer/data)

+***Note: I built whole API using only Numpy library.
+For practice.***

+Implemented:

+* forward/backward propagation
+* batch gradient descent
+* Adam optimization
+* L2-regularization
+* gradient checking

 ## Structure

+* ``myneuralnetapi.py`` - neural network API module
-- ``main.py`` is the main file
+* ``network_main.py``   - the main network which is trained on MNIST dataset
-- ``myneuralnetapi.py`` is the neural network API module
+* ``network_test.py``   - testing the network using dummy data, vizualizing the boundaries

-## Testing the network

-Testing the network using ```network_test.py``` with dummy data with 2 features for easy visualization.
-Plots below illustrate that the network does what it's supposed to do.
-Accuracy is 99.9%, due to overlapping classes.
+## Performance on MNIST dataset

+The network was trained for a short time on a MNIST dataset to demonstrate its performance.
+The full implementation is in ```network_main.py```.

+> **Results**
+> - Train accuracy: 100.00%
+> - Dev accuracy:   ...
+> - Test accuracy:  ...
+>
+> **Layers in the network**
+> - layer 0: input, units: 784 (grayscale images 28 x 28)
+> - layer 1: relu, units: 400
+> - layer 2: relu, units: 200
+> - layer 3: relu, units: 100
+> - layer 4: relu, units: 50
+> - layer 5: relu, units: 25
+> - layer 6: softmax, units: 10

 ![blobs](test_results/data.png)
 ![learned boundaries](test_results/boundaries.png)
 ![cost per iteration](test_results/cost.png)

-> **Training Parameters**
-> - epochs = 10000
-> - learn_rate = 0.001
-> - lambd_val = 300.0
+## Testing the network

+Network testing is implemented in ```network_test.py``` with dummy data with 2 features for easy visualization.
+Plots below illustrate that the network does what it's supposed to do.
+Accuracy is **99.9%** due to overlapping classes.

 > **Layers in the network**
 > - layer 0: input, units: 2